medibloc/panacea-core/e2e/README.md

 running it does not satisfy any P2 operational-validation completion condition.

 `compatibility` combines smoke and v2.2.1 compatibility.
-`all` is the complete local aggregate: harness unit tests, compatibility, negative, restart, consensus, upgrade, and load.
+`all` is the complete functional aggregate.
+It runs harness unit tests, builds the shared current and v2.2.1 images once, and then runs smoke, v2.2.1, negative, restart, consensus, both normal and adversarial upgrades, upgrade chaos, IBC upgrade continuity, state sync, config compatibility, local network faults, and load.
+It does not run `release-builds`.
 The aggregate is deliberately long-running.
-Override an individual budget only when the execution environment requires it, for example
+Override an individual budget only when the execution environment requires it, for example `E2E_LOAD_TIMEOUT=35m mise exec go@1.23.12 -- ./scripts/e2e/run.sh load`.

-`E2E_LOAD_TIMEOUT=35m mise exec go@1.23.12 -- ./scripts/e2e/run.sh load`.
+`release-hardening` is the serial artifact-first release gate.
+Its exact inner sequence is clean-source check, `all`, `release-builds`, a second clean-source check, and coverage merge/gate creation.
+It intentionally excludes P2 soak, production snapshot, and real ingress/firewall checks; those are tracked by the separate operational-validation goal.
+The aggregate has a bounded 12-hour total deadline, configurable with `E2E_RELEASE_AGGREGATE_TOTAL_TIMEOUT_SECONDS`. `release-builds` can be run alone when only the cold/offline and multi-architecture release evidence is required;

-`release-hardening` is the serial P0/P1 follow-up gate.
-It combines the deep/chaos upgrade, IBC, state-sync, config, local network-fault, and both release-architecture suites.
-It intentionally excludes P2 soak, production snapshot, and real ingress/firewall checks; those are tracked by the separate operational-validation goal. `release-builds` can be run alone when only the cold/offline and multi-architecture release evidence is required.
+its separate child deadline is six hours, configurable with `E2E_RELEASE_TOTAL_TIMEOUT_SECONDS`.
 The release commands record a failed release-run artifact before image construction when tracked, staged, or untracked source changes exist; commit the exact source to be certified first.
-The standalone runner also has a bounded 6-hour total deadline, configurable with `E2E_RELEASE_TOTAL_TIMEOUT_SECONDS`.
 `release-hardening-inner` is the aggregate runner's bounded child command; run the public `release-hardening` wrapper in normal operation so timeout and artifact-first failure handling cover the full sequence.